barbarer/py4e-int/_sources/regex/regularexpressions.rst

     :answer_c: import re
     :answer_d: import regular_expressions
     :correct: c
-    :feedback_a: regex is a little shorter when we import it.
+    :feedback_a: The module name is not regex.
     :feedback_b: We are not importing a specific regex function.
     :feedback_c: Correct!
 This is the proper way to import the regular expression library.
-    :feedback_d: regular_expressions gets shortened when we import it.
+    :feedback_d: This is not the module name.
+It is much shorter.

-    Which method correctly imports the regex library?
+    Which of the following correctly imports the regex library?

 The power of the regular expressions comes when we add special characters to the search string that allow us to more precisely control